As we adjust to life in lockdown, we’re all thinking about how the country will beat Coronavirus and return to something that resembles normal life.

 Of course, easing lockdown restrictions can only happen when people are safe and the virus is under control, and one method of monitoring this is through a contract tracing app that people can download on their smartphones.

-The UK government is currently trialling a contact tracing app that’s been developed by the NHS.
-The trial is currently limited to residents on the Isle of Wight.
+The UK government recently trialled a contact tracing app that’s been developed by the NHS.
+The trial was limited to residents on the Isle of Wight.